paulproteus/dirtbike/README.rst

 packages like `pip` vendor their dependencies in a way compatible with the packaging policy for Debian, and hopefully other GNU/Linux distributions.

-Therefore, we am eager to see this tool discussed and/or adopted by Fedora, Debian, Ubuntu, and any other software distributions that distribute pip as well as other Python packages.
+Therefore, we are eager to see this tool discussed and/or adopted by Fedora, Debian, Ubuntu, and any other software distributions that distribute pip as well as other Python packages.